nansuwang/-IDS721_Class_Project3_MLOps_-Databricks/README.md

 ## Workflow
 1. The working environment is in Databricks.
 The repo was integrated with Github.
-2. The data is wrangled using "preprocessing.py"
+2. The data was wrangled using "preprocessing.py"
-3. The cleaned data is performed Auto-ML process using Databricks Azure
+3. The cleaned data was performed Auto-ML process using Databricks Azure
-4. The best model is registered
+4. The best model was registered
-5. The service is provided using Databricks (For saving credit, batch inference was used in the demo.
+5. The service was provided using Databricks (For saving credit, batch inference was used in the demo.
 But real-time service could be easily deployed)
-6. CI workflow is built in this assignment
+6. CI workflow was built in this assignment

 ## Advantages
 1. It could cover almost ALL processes in traditional machine learning workflow, including EDA, preprocessing, train/validation/test split, hyper-parameters tuning, and model evaluation.
 Almost ALL are automated.